 Indoor Shutters – Now if you’re looking for something extremely durable the indoor window shutter might be what you’re answer.
 Usually made of wood about the only thing that can happen to this type of window cover is that it might get scratched up if your dog is really wanting to look out the window.
 Other than that most times shutters fit inside the window frame and can even be locked so chances are your dog will not be able to chew on them or even open them.

-One last option you have is to try and train your dog not to jump on or even touch the windows.
-One way of doing this is by having someone that the dog doesn’t know walk past while you’re inside with dog.
+One other option you have is to try and train your dog not to jump on or even touch the windows.
+One way of doing this is by having someone that the dog doesn’t know walk past while you’re inside with the dog.
 Show the dog what you are wanting and when it does good give it a treat.
-This approach might be a little time consuming but in the end will keep you happy and your dog out of trouble.
+This approach might be a little time consuming but it eliminates the the need for finding dog proof blinds and in the end will keep you happy and your dog out of trouble.
 Or you could not worry about any of the above and just leave the blinds up high enough that the dogs and other pets can reach them.
 In the end it’s your call.

-I hope these ideas have helped and if you have any other tips or ideas that I didn’t mention please leave it in the comments section.
+I hope these ideas have helped and if you have any other tips or ideas for dog proof blinds that I didn’t mention please leave it in the comments section.